Financial stability instruments

 2) the Bank of Lithuania shall reciprocate these measures applying them to such scope as recommended by the ESRB (in the amendments to the reciprocity recommendation) and without using any exceptions.

-The Bank of Lithuania retains the possibility to decide to not reciprocate the recommended measure or use exceptions if deemed necessary.
+The Bank of Lithuania retains the right to decide not to reciprocate the recommended measure or use exceptions if deemed necessary.
 In addition to this, the reciprocated measures shall come into force three months after the recommendation is published in the EU Official Journal (if the recommendation does not include a different time frame).

 |Date||Recommendation||Implementation of the Recommendation|